-In July I’ll be trying something completely new to me thanks to an opportunity through FitFluential: I’ll be running my first half marathon on a trail at The North Face Endurance Challenge!
+In July I’ll be trying something completely new to me: I’ll be running my first half marathon trail race.

 - Modify and Adjust your goals.

 - I do one trail half here that has me running over roots and tree limbs – my goal goes from time based to:

 1. Have fun

 2. Don’t fall and hurt yourself (easier said than done)

 - I’m not sure what your course is like, I know the NY north face was a tough one but train for similar trail conditions whether your trail is technical or just high elevation

 - And remember the hilliest road race is considered flat in trail terms, so don’t skimp on hills